 Fire and Emergency may sometimes need to prohibit fires in the open air outside the usual fire season changes.
-We only use this control very rarely, in exceptional circumstances - for example:
+These occasions are known as Extreme fire, Red Flag Days or Cross-Over conditions. conditions Examples of when we might use these powers are: